No ORM

 Motivation

-Section titled “Motivation”At No ORM, we believe you should be able to build a server without having to learn an ORM abstraction.
+Section titled “Motivation”At `no-orm, we believe you should be able to build a server without having to learn an ORM abstraction.

 Abstractions work by hiding implementation details which makes using your database simpler, but also harder to understand and deeply configure.
 You gain simplicity but lose control.

-is to capture all of the best bits of an ORM while also preserving what makes PostgreSQL so great.
+We recognise however that ORMs do have their benefits however, so the motivation of no-orm is to capture all of the best bits of an ORM while also preserving what makes PostgreSQL so great.

 Philosophy